skijit/notes/misc/positive-discipline.md

     - 'I'm going to respect your choice...'
     - Another thing is to make a connection: 'I see you want to do this...'

-- To avoid the meaningless of 'you made this choice'... or making it just seem like a retroactive punishment instrument, try to frame the situation proactively:
+- To avoid the meaningless of 'you madeS this choice'... or making it just seem like a retroactive punishment instrument, try to frame the situation proactively:
     - you can choose to do this thing I want or you can choose to do this crappy thing

 - WRT Nina playing mean with Penny, have a talk with Penny and ask her what she's ok with.